asyncapi/modelina/docs/simplification.md

 ## Determining the type for the model

-In order to determine all the possible types a model can be based on schema, we both infer and use existing definitions of types, however we need to define a precedence for JSON Schema keywords for in which order they types are inferred or determined.
+In order to determine all the possible types for a model, we both infer and use existing definitions of types.
+Precedence for JSON Schema keywords needs to be predetermined to ensure consistency.

 **Precedence of JSON Schema keywords**